FAQs

 How does online tutoring work?

-Lessons will take place on Zoom.
+Lessons will take place on Koala Go, an immersive online teaching platform.

 Where can I learn more about dyslexia?